Like all nuts, Brazil nuts are packed with vitamins, minerals, antioxidants and phytochemicals beneficial to health.

 Health effects

-In addition to the health benefits that all tree nuts provide, Brazil nuts have been associated with:
+In addition to the health benefits that all nuts provide, Brazil nuts have been associated with:

 • Increasing selenium levels in the blood, thereby improving selenium status (1,2).